Department of Design

 The four-semester basic course culminates in the university intermediate Diplom examination, and the advanced course in the 10th semester in the Diplom examination (ten semesters in total).

 The Diplom examination comprises a complex design project and, independent of it, a theoretical thesis as well as further design and theoretical examinations.
-The degree awarded is that of Diplom-Designer, School of Design.
+The degree awarded is that of Diplom-Designer, Department of Design.

 Course Structure and Courses